Mixed moduli in 3d N=4 higher-genus quivers: Single-trace mixed moduli

 Because \eqref{F-term-with-background} are linearly independent, and are linearly independent of the relations \eqref{in the chiral ring.} for independent electric currents~$J$, we have $\nab^{\mbf} - 1 + c_{1,0}$ linearly independent relations on dressed monopoles $\tilde{\mu}\mu\Ocal_{\mbf}$ and $J$-times-$\Ocal_{\mbf}$ products.
 Consider now a linear combination of these relations, and impose that the coefficient in front of all $\tilde{\mu}\mu\Ocal_{\mbf}$ vanishes.
 This puts $\singlet_{G_{\mbf}}(S^2\Vhyp^{\mbf})$ constraints on the coefficients, so that there are at least

 relations between products of electric currents with~$\Ocal_{\mbf}$.
 This is precisely the statement~\eqref{Nst-D1-nonab}.

-We postpone to later work a more explicit description of the relations: for instance, in a quiver gauge theory (with unitary gauge groups), there is a single-trace mixed moduli whenever the set of nodes with non-zero monopole charge forms a loop.
+It would be interesting to furnish a more explicit description of the relations: for instance, in a quiver gauge theory (with unitary gauge groups), there is a single-trace mixed moduli whenever the set of nodes with non-zero monopole charge forms a loop.